blcxtranslations/blcx/_translated/chapter-0052.md

 Lin Xuan came to the library.
 Low-level disciples could only access the first layer.
 There were no cultivation techniques here.
 But there were a lot of books on various subjects.
 Lin Xuan spent a whole day there and finally found the answer to that question.

-On the Herbal encyclopedia was recorded the following:
+On the Herbal Encyclopaedia was recorded the following:

 The Red Silk grass aged over one hundred years can be used to concoct the Purified Essence pill and other such medicinal pills.
 When consumed, can also hide one's cultivation.